JCSDA/jedi-docs/docs/learning/tutorials/level2/dev-container.rst

 Step 2: Build fv3-bundle
 ------------------------

-As described :ref:`elsewhere <quick-start-build>`, the JEDI code is organized into *bundles*.
+JEDI packages are organized into bundles.
 Each bundle identifies the different GitHub repositories that are needed to run the applications and orchestrates how all of these repositories are built and linked together.

 In this tutorial we will build ``fv3-bundle``.